NicLandajo/Crate/README.md

 We are genuinely grateful and the Camera module would not exist in its current form without Tony D'Agostino and Matchmove machine work.
 If you find this data useful, please consider [supporting VFXCamDB](https://vfxcamdb.com/donate/) and [supporting Matchmove machine](https://camdb.matchmovemachine.com/donate) directly.

 Any inaccuracies in Crate's database are ours, not Vfx Camera Database and Matchmove machine; corrections are welcome via the issue tracker, and significant ones will be reported back to the mentioned parent databases.

-## Contributing

-Crate is open source and free to use, modify, and adapt to your pipeline.
-If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it!

-## Questions - Learning - Deployment

-Whether you need a quick tip, some feedback, or just want to bounce ideas around, feel free to reach out!
 #